Email is the #1 attack vector. Cloud Account Takeover is the #1 attack target.

 A CASB is the best way to protect against these threats.

 Gartner first defined the term Cloud Access Security Broker (CASB) in 2011, when most IT applications were hosted in the data center and few companies trusted the cloud.
 Most online services were primarily aimed at the consumer.
-At the time, CASB products were designed to provide visibility for so-called Shadow IT and limit employee access to unauthorized cloud services.
+At the time, CASB products were designed to provide visibility for Shadow IT and limit employee access to unauthorized cloud services.

 Today, organizations have embraced the cloud, replacing many of their datacenter applications with Software as a Service (SaaS) or moving much of their IT into infrastructure (IaaS) providers like Amazon or Azure.
 Instead of limiting access, CASB's have evolved to protect cloud-hosted data and provide enterprise-class security controls so that organizations can incorporate SaaS and IaaS into their existing security architecture.